rse/componentjs-tracing/assets/plugins/README.md

 The plug-in "component.plugin.tracing.js" hooks into ComponentJS and traces all API calls in tuples of the following form:
 **< time, source, sourceType, origin, originType, operation, parameters >**
-By providing a hook itself, the plug-in enables other plug-ins to process these traces.
+By providing a hook the plug-in itself enables other plug-ins to process these traces.

 ## Console Plug-in